-College Planning Workshops: Designed With You in Mind
+College & Career Planning Workshops: Designed With You in Mind

-If you are a junior or senior in high school, then you already know how competitive the admissions process has become, but do you know what it really takes to get in?
+If you are in high school, then you already know how competitive the admissions process has become, but do you know what it really takes to get in?

 When reading thousands of applications, what is it about you that will make an admissions committee say: "Admit".

 This is where we come in.
-Let us put our college planning know-how to work for you to increase your chances of getting into your dream school.
-And we'll guide you into schools that match up best with you.
+Using our extensive college planning experience, we will give you the tools you need to increase your chances of getting into your dream school.

 College Admission News

 There is a new application on the scene.

 Students can now take advantage of The Coalition Application – a new application now being used, beginning this fall, by more than 90 colleges and universities.

 The Coalition Application online platform allows students to create a “locker” with projects they are most proud of and share it with counselors and colleges long before they are ready to submit an application.